How to Use Pd(PPh3)2Cl2 in Reactions?

 1. High Catalytic Activity

-This catalyst is known for its high activity, enabling reactions to proceed under mild conditions.
+This catalyst is renowned for high activity, allowing reactions to proceed efficiently under mild conditions.

 2. Operational Simplicity